boomlinde/acidforth/README.md

 oscillators, 8 envelopes and tons of other modules.
 In a basic configuration it can be thought of as a very flexible FM synthesizer.

-It also comes with a sequencer.
-It mimics the functionality of the TB-303 sequencer, including note slides and accents.
+It also comes with a sequencer that mimics the functionality of the TB-303 sequencer, including note slides and accents.
 The sequencer isn't programmed by the user in an ordinary fashion.
 Instead, the user feeds it with a random seed that determines the pattern structure.